 Everyone who runs a marathon lands somewhere on the same line of human endurance, from a six-hour first-timer to the fastest performance ever recorded.
 We rarely see the whole line.
-This draws it — from the 31,842 finishers of the 2014 Boston Marathon — and asks exactly where the world record falls on it.
+This draws it, from the 31,842 finishers of the 2014 Boston Marathon, and asks exactly where the world record falls on it.

-The shape of a field — and the GOAT off its edge
+The shape of a field, and the GOAT off its edge

 A marathon field is log-normal: a rising shoulder into a peak near 3:30–3:50, then a long tail past six hours.
 And then there's the record.
-Kiptum's 2:00:35 doesn't sit in the fast end of this distribution — it sits beyond it, a gold line to the left of every finisher, faster even than the Boston winner's 2:09.
+Kiptum's 2:00:35 doesn't sit in the fast end of this distribution.
+It sits beyond it, a gold line to the left of every finisher, faster even than the Boston winner's 2:09.
 Against this field it is 2.4 standard deviations below the mean, and the median runner is 93% slower.
 Elite marathoners aren't the right tail of the amateur curve; they're their own species off its edge.

 How far can the edge go?
 Extreme Value Theory

-To describe the fast edge you can't use the body distribution — you use Extreme Value Theory.
+To describe the fast edge you can't use the body distribution.
+You use Extreme Value Theory.
 A Generalized Pareto fit to the fastest 5% returns a shape parameter ξ ≈ −0.15.
-The sign is the point: below zero means the tail is bounded — it runs into a wall rather than trailing off forever.
+The sign is the point: below zero means the tail is bounded.
+It runs into a wall rather than trailing off forever.
 The data can see the wall's shadow, even if (honestly) it can't pin its exact location.

 Where do you land?

 Give it a time, get your place on the continuum.
-A serious 3:00 beats about 93% of this already-fast field; 4:00 lands right at the median — and each is still half a world away from the record.
+A serious 3:00 beats about 93% of this already-fast field; 4:00 lands right at the median, and each is still half a world away from the record.

 | Finish time | Beats this % of the field | Slower than the WR by |